andycranston/usbserialcaretaker/README.md

 # How it works

 The `usbserialcaretaker` script runs in a continous loop.
-On each run of the loop is looks for device file names:
+On each run of the loop it looks for device file names:

 ```
 /dev/ttyUSB0